 The complementary approach: what if it were both?

 Many Quebec athletes combine the two approaches.
-A field hockey player may consult an athletic therapist for his knee injury, then see an osteopath to optimize his overall recovery and prevent compensation.
+A field hockey player may consult an athletic therapist for a knee injury, then see an osteopath to optimize overall recovery and prevent compensation.
 This complementary approach is recognized by many sports health professionals.

 This maximizes rapid recovery (athletic therapy), overall body balance (osteopathy), injury prevention and long-term performance.